-Renter Occupied vs. Owner Occupied Housing 2020
+Renter Occupied vs. Owner Occupied Housing 2021

 The California Association of Realtors® Traditional Housing Affordability Index (HAI) measures the percentage of households that can afford to purchase the median priced home within their respective counties.
 The HAI is considered a primary measure of housing well-being for buyers in the state.
-In the year 2021, approximately 31 percent of households in Santa Cruz County, 36 percent of households in Monterey County, and 51 percent of households in San Benito County could afford to purchase a median priced home within their County.
-The statewide HAI in 2021 was 43, while the AMBAG average was 39.
+In 2022, approximately 13 percent of households in Santa Cruz County, 14 percent of households in Monterey County, and 20 percent of households in San Benito County could afford to purchase a median priced home within their County.
+The statewide HAI in 2022 was 19, while the AMBAG average was 16.

-Housing Affordability Index 2021
+Housing Affordability Index 2022